Image

 She was a financial program manager for the Army’s Installation Management Command, which is headquartered at Joint Base San Antonio-Fort Sam Houston.
 Mello worked in the G-9 Section that helps soldiers with recreation, morale and welfare services.

-Patchy rain nearby, with a high of 96 and low of 67 degrees.
-Sunny for the morning, partly cloudy in the afternoon and evening, clear overnight.
+Patchy rain nearby, with a high of 89 and low of 64 degrees.
+Partly Cloudy during the morning, thundery outbreaks in nearby during the afternoon, cloudy overnight.